re-Ellis/Cyclistic-Case-Study/README.md

 * **[1]**: if a ride does not record when it has started or ended it is safe to assume that some error has occured and the entry should be removed since it is likely to contain incorrect information
 * **[2]**: NA coordinates were found to occur in some entries.
 Further investigation revealed that where the coordinates were recorded as NA, the trip length was always exactly 1 day and 59 minutes, signifying some timeout feature ending trips after a set time without recording the coordinates.
 These entries were removed as they have inaccurate records.

-##Data Manipulation
+## Data Manipulation
 Two additional columns were added to the data:
 * _tripDuration_ representing the time elapsed from the start to the finish of the bike trip.
-* _distTravelled_ representing the magnitude of distance travelled from start to finish,.
+* _distTravelled_ representing the magnitude of distance travelled from start to finish.

-Outlier entries where the values calculated above where unrealistically high were removed as these were likely due to rider not returning to a station after completing their trip.
+Outlier entries where the values calculated above where uncharacteristically high were removed as these were likely due to the rider not returning to a station after completing their trip.

+## Data Analysis
+Now that the data has been reviewed for its integrity and has been processed we can now proceed with the analysis of the data.
+Please refer to the R markdown analysis, to see how calculations were performed.